kimodri/django/django-for-apis/01-library/01-library.md

 # Creating an Endpoint for Library
-The goal of this chapter are:
+The goals of this chapter are:
-- Create the first ever view that will expose and API endpoint
+- Create the first ever view that will expose an API endpoint
 - List the books in JSON
 ---
 After installing djangorestframework with pip: